Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Implementation with GPU Acceleration

 $u$ and $v$ are stored in normalized image coordinates in the $[-1,1]$ range with

-An upside of this normalization is that it improves numerical stability and is also simplifies positional MLP encoding (see Sec.~\ref{sec:coarse_refinement}).
+An upside of this normalization is that it improves numerical stability and also simplifies positional MLP encoding (see Sec.~\ref{sec:coarse_refinement}).

-\paragraph{Depth and Vertex Refinement.} For both global and local refinement, depth optimization in reciprocal space leads to instable optimization.
-As such we do this optimization in linear space by evaluating and substitute the rightmost part in Equ.~\ref{eq:rendering_projection} first by
+\paragraph*{Depth and Vertex Refinement.} For both global and local refinement, depth optimization in reciprocal space leads to instable optimization.
+As such we do this optimization in linear space and substitute the rightmost part in Eq.~\ref{eq:rendering_projection} first by